By Nick Brzozowski

 Some Atheists claim that the existence of aliens would mean that Christianity would unravel.
 A discovery of aliens would be a greater challenge to Christianity than perhaps any other worldview.
 As the thinking goes, the existence of aliens would help prove evolution and dismantle any evidence that humans are the pinnacle of creation as Christianity tends to hold.

-So, do Christians reject the existence of aliens?
+So, do Christians believe in aliens?
+Do Christians reject the existence of aliens?
 Some do.
 Others don't.
 The kind and share amount of discussion from Christians about aliens and what discovering them would mean for our faith may surprise you.

 1. There must be lots of intelligent beings. — Alvin Plantinga (20th century philosopher)